 Supply chains disrupted, share prices plummeting, employees panicking – you’d be forgiven for thinking that this was a leadership challenge simulation, but it’s increasingly a reality.
-COVID-19 is impacting economies all over the world and has surfaced at a time of societal unrest and deteriorating trust between governments.
-The economic fallout from this human tragedy is not just a ripple effect from the closure of manufacturing plants in China… every news cycle brings unanticipated progressions.
+COVID-19 has and is continuing to impact economies all over the world and has surfaced at a time of societal unrest and deteriorating trust between governments.
+The economic fallout from this human tragedy is not just because of the pandemic… every news cycle brings unanticipated progressions.

 Is this disruption driven by the virus, or the fear of uncertainty?

-The challenges coronavirus presents seem to trump any other agenda, as global organisations consider how to control the situation and limit long-term consequences.
+The challenges coronavirus presents still seems to trump any other agenda, as global organisations consider how to control the situation and limit long-term consequences.
 The epidemic is both an independent organisational risk and an amplifier of existing vulnerabilities.
-A diverse range of different organisations, from Apple to International Airlines, Jaguar Land Rover to Hermes, are being affected.
-Analysts warn that the hardest-hit sectors will be transportation, hospitality, technology, consumer goods, pharmaceutical and retail.
+Every organisation around the world is being affected.
+Analysts state that the hardest-hit sectors are transportation, hospitality, technology, consumer goods, pharmaceutical and retail.

 Creating business sustainability through agile practice and innovation